-This hearty and flavorful Leftover Turkey Stew with Butternut Squash recipe is a great way to use turkey remaining after a holiday feast!
+This hearty and flavorful Leftover Turkey Butternut Squash Soup recipe is a great way to use turkey remaining after a holiday feast!
+The stew starts by making a stock with the leftover turkey bones, providing a great base of flavor.
+It finishes with slowly simmered turkey, butternut squash and other vegetables for a comforting one bowl meal.

 Inspiration for Leftover Turkey Stew